phkehl/tschenggins-laempli/README.md

 not be able to connect to the Jenkins server directly.
 And running a VPN client on the ESP8266 would be challenging, or impossible.
 In this case the backend can live in the internet, which is reachable from the wireless and the server networks.

-Note that currently this software only supports http:// access to the backend.
+The backend can be (should be!) a https server.
+In this case the server certificate will be checked by the software.
+There is no option to bypass the server certificate check.

 Interested hackers may find useful code for their projects here.
 There is an implementation of buffered and non-blocking debug output (uses interrupts and